 - Host a workshop

-- Self-organize a workshop (resources here, and at no cost!)
+- Self-organise a workshop (resources here, and at no cost!)

 - Create a recurring help session or user group (lots of tips in this thread and here and here)